Crack in unstable California chemical tank may reduce explosion risk, official says

 Authorities first responded to GKN Aerospace in Garden Grove on Thursday for a vapor release from the tank, McGovern said Friday.
 One of the tanks at the facility had overheated and activated a relief valve and sprinklers to cool the tank, he said.

-But the valves on the tank were “gummed up” and the temperature inside has continued to rise, reaching as high as 90 degrees, officials have said.
+But the valves on the tank were “gummed up” and the temperature inside continued to rise, officials have said.
 Methyl methacrylate’s “happy place” is 50 degrees, Orange County Fire Authority Division Chief and Unified Incident Commander Craig Covey said Friday, noting the increase in temperature could lead to a leak or explosion.

+When MMA overheats, a chemical reaction is triggered that is difficult to control inside a large tank, according to Elias Picazo, an assistant professor of chemistry at the University of Southern California.

+“Here we have the potential for a thermal runaway where that’s the problem in itself: The reaction produces heat, but heat also initiates the reaction, and it’s this vicious cycle,” Picazo told CNN.

-Authorities were attempting Saturday to solidify the chemical inside the tank from the outside inward – a process Orange County Fire Authority Captain Steve Concialdi likened to an ice cube freezing.
+Authorities were attempting Saturday to solidify the chemical inside the tank from the outside inward — a process Orange County Fire Authority Capt.
+Steve Concialdi likened to an ice cube freezing.
+But he warned those efforts may not succeed.

-“It basically gets hard from the outside first, and inside there is still liquid in there until it completely ices over, and that’s what we’re hoping will happen,” Concialdi said, but he warned the process may not succeed.

 “A couple things could happen. … The tank could crack and start spilling out all that 7,000 gallons of chemical, or there could be a catastrophic explosion,” Concialdi told CNN Saturday, noting they are “unsure” of the exact temperature at which the tank could ignite or explode.